 The small site verification guidance may also be applicable for the TA-3 excavation.
 The current estimate of the area to be excavated is 3180 to 10,500 square feet., which is just below the recommended maximum area for small sites (10,890 sq. ft.).
 Biased samples will be collected from areas that are most likely to exceed the cleanup criteria as determined from observations made during excavation activities.
 The number of floor and sidewall samples will be determined from the guidance document once the area is known.
 If necessary, the medium site guidance will be used with sampling on a grid in accordance with the guidance document.
 Soil samples will be collected from the center of the excavator bucket; personnel will not enter the excavation.
-Samples will be compared to the remediation goals established in the Dunn Field ROD for Disposal Sites subsurface soils (Table 2-21C), and for VOCs in soil (Table 2-21G).
+Samples will be analyzed for VOC, SVOCs, pesticides, PCBs, herbicides and metals.
+The analytical results will be compared to the remediation goals established in the Dunn Field ROD for Disposal Sites subsurface soils (Table 2-21C), and for VOCs in soil (Table 2-21G).
 Additional excavation and re-sampling will be performed if necessary based on comparison of analytical results with the RGs.